PHENOMENOLOGY AND THE HISTORY OF PLATONISM

 Paul Slama: The onto-agathological fold of metaphysics: Aristotle, Plato and Heidegger

 Abstract: The goal of this paper is twofold.
-One, it aims at identifying in Heidegger a determination of the history of metaphysics parallel to the famous onto-theological one, and which I will label onto-agathological.
-Based upon a text from the course of 1935 on the “Einführung in die Metaphysik,” I argue that for Heidegger the history of metaphysics is not only the Aristotelian onto-theology, but is also characterized by the Platonic pre-eminence of the good over being (Republic 509c).
+First, it aims to identify in Heidegger’s work a determination of the history of metaphysics parallel to the famous onto-theological one, and which I will label onto-agathological.
+Based upon a text from the course of 1935, “Einführung in die Metaphysik,” I argue that for Heidegger the history of metaphysics is not only the Aristotelian onto-theology, but is also characterized by the Platonic pre-eminence of the good over being (Republic 509c).
 In short, it is an onto-agathological history.
-Two, and as a consequence of the former point, I will flesh out the hypothesis of another history of metaphysics, of which I emphasize the strong phenomenological content in opposition to the Neo-Kantianism of Windelband and Rickert.
+Second, and as a consequence of the first point, I will flesh out the hypothesis of another history of metaphysics, and emphasize its strong phenomenological content which stands in opposition to the Neo-Kantianism of Windelband and Rickert.